Table of Contents

 - Large samples

-- Multiple contacts to assure representative response
+- Multiple contacts to assure a representative response

-Example: Due to emerging requirements of marketing in the corporate sector, telephone sampling is very common these days.
+Example: Due to the emerging requirements of marketing in the corporate sector, telephone sampling is very common these days.
 A simple random sample can be selected from a long sampling list or frame consisting of telephone numbers of various prospective customers in a city, district or specific area.
 It is considered that all members of a specific city or community have an equal chance of selection in telephone sampling which is not correct here.

 Those who don’t have phones are excluded here.
 It also misses members or customers who don’t have mobile phones.
 It also excludes those who are not intended to be a part of research survey, or don’t respond to telephone calls or respond through answering machines.
 This way, there are several respondents missing from a survey which is assumed to be taken or conducted by providing an equal chance or selection to the whole customer population in an area.

 Sometimes, in survey sampling, individuals chosen for the sample are unwilling or unable to participate in the survey.
-A non-response bias is the bias that results when respondents differ in meaningful ways from non-respondents.
+A non-response bias is a bias that results when respondents differ in meaningful ways from non-respondents.
 Non-response is often the problem with mail surveys, where the response rate can be very low.

 The tendency or inclination of a person towards answering survey questions in a misleading or untruthful way is known as response bias.
 Suppose a person is very influenced by his own perception or attitude from his past experience or stereotypical behavior of society.
 It creates a problem in the effective research purpose as the researcher may not be aware that the respondent did not answer in an unbiased way.